 Florida’s Alyssa’s Law implementation with StaffAlerter

-Shot Tracer units or Halo Smart Sensors can be installed in hallways and classrooms to detect gunshots, or performing any one action (Removal of a Threat Extinguisher, pressing a lockdown button or wireless panic button) these actions can immediately trigger one or more of the silent or audible actions listed below.
+Shot Tracer units or Halo Smart Sensors can be installed in hallways and classrooms to detect gunshots, or performing any one action (Removal of a Threat Extinguisher, pressing a lockdown button or wireless panic button) can immediately trigger one or more of the silent or audible actions listed below.

 - Locking all exterior doors